 - Red/”blustered” appearance

 If you have a stressful lifestyle then you should definitely have your blood pressure checked regularly.
-You might also like to consider An Adrenal Stress Test which can be a really useful way of assessing stress levels and identifying ways to support the body.
-Smart Nutrition could then work with you to put together a specific diet, lifestyle and supplement plan to reduce your stress response and help lower your blood pressure.
-Book a Consultation.
+Smart Nutrition also recommend an Adrenal Stress Test which can assess stress levels and identify ways to support the body.
+Smart Nutrition can work with you to put together a personalised diet, lifestyle and supplement plan to reduce your stress response and help lower your blood pressure.

-Losing weight has many health benefits and blood pressure can fall by up to 2.5/1.5 mmHg for each excess kilogram which is lost.
+Losing weight has many health benefits – and blood pressure can fall by up to 2.5/1.5 mmHg for each excess kilogram which is lost.

-Lifestyle Choices – There are many factors in everyday life that can have an effect on health.
-Whether it be from the environment, diet, exercise and stress.
-The Comprehensive Cardiovascular Assessment can provide a thorough assessment of cardiovascular health status from markers that reveal the biochemical environment associated with inflammation, lipid deposits, endothelial dysfunction, clotting factors and other primary mechanisms underlying cardiovascular disease.
+The Cardio Check Profile provides a thorough assessment of cardiovascular health status from markers that reveal the biochemical environment associated with inflammation, lipid deposits, endothelial dysfunction, clotting factors and other primary mechanisms underlying cardiovascular disease.

 Lack of exercise: regular physical activity can lower blood pressure as well as giving other health benefits.

 If you need to look after your cardiovascular health but currently do little physical activity, Smart Nutrition can help you to put together an appropriate and enjoyable exercise regime as part of your hypertension treatment plan.
 Please use the button at the bottom of the page to find out more.